algorandfoundation/algokit-cli/README.md

 The set of capabilities supported by AlgoKit will evolve over time, but currently includes:

 - Quickly run, explore and interact with an isolated local Algorand network (LocalNet)
-- Building, testing, deploying and calling [Algorand Python](https://github.com/algorandfoundation/puya) / [Algorand TypeScript](https://github.com/algorandfoundation/puya-ts) / [TEALScript](https://github.com/algorandfoundation/TEALScript) smart contracts
+- Building, testing, deploying and calling [Algorand Python](https://github.com/algorandfoundation/puya) / [Algorand TypeScript (Beta)](https://github.com/algorandfoundation/puya-ts) / [TEALScript](https://github.com/algorandfoundation/TEALScript) smart contracts

 For a user guide and guidance on how to use AlgoKit, please refer to the [docs](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/algokit.md).